-There was much excitement at Monbulk College on Saturday March 16 2014 as over a 1000 people visited the school in celebration of its 50th anniversary this year.
+There was much excitement at Monbulk College on Saturday March 16, 2013 as over a 1000 people visited the school in celebration of its 50th anniversary.
 The organising committee were overwhelmed by the huge turnout – despite several other events underway in Monbulk on the day.
 Past and present staff, students and parents enjoyed catching up with former classmates and colleagues, viewing an amazing array of memorabilia on display, posing for reunion photos, as well as taking tours conducted by current students to see how much the school had changed since 1964 (the year after it was moved from the portable buildings in the grounds of Upwey High School).

 The official ceremony for the day (attended by Federal and State local members, Laura Symthe and James Merlino) featured several past students and teachers and a particularly poignant moment when more than a few of the students from the very first cohort in 1963 proudly stood up for the whole school community to see!
 The ceremony also featured the cutting of the anniversary cake by the current and former Principals, and the launch of the commemorative book which captures a snapshot of the school’s history.
 Compiled by a former student, it is an entertaining read, featuring some important milestones as well as some really interesting photos and memories from past and present staff, students and parents.
 There are copies still available for purchase which can be ordered through the College.